-Faux flowers are on track to be one of 2020’s biggest home trends, according to Hobbycraft.
+Faux flowers are on track to be one of the year’s biggest home trends, according to Hobbycraft.

 Artificial blooms have experienced a resurgence over the last few years thanks to the likes of Mrs Hinch proudly showcasing them around her home.

-However, 2020 looks set to be the year of the faux flower.
+However, it looks like it’s going to be a year for the faux flower.
 Hobbycraft has reported that sales of faux flowers are up by 8 per cent since last year.